Shark PC Protector removal instructions

 What is Shark PC Protector?

-Shark PC Protector is a software that supposed to provide real-time protection scans computers for various threats in real time, a firewall, browsing protection and on request scan.
-It may seem like a useful tool to protect a computer from potential dangers, however, Shark PC Protector is a potentially unwanted application (PUA) and most people download (and install) programs of this type unintentionally.
-Developers distribute PUAs by adding them to setups of other software, they do to trick people into downloading and/or installing unwanted programs through setups of desired ones.
+Shark PC Protector software supposedly scans computers for various threats in real-time, provides real-time protection, a firewall, browsing protection, and an 'on request' scan.
+This may seem to be a useful tool to protect your computer from potential dangers, however, Shark PC Protector is a potentially unwanted application (PUA) and most people download and install programs of this type unintentionally.
+Developers distribute PUAs by adding them to the set-ups of other software - they do this to trick people into downloading and/or installing unwanted programs through set-ups of regular software.

-Shark PC Protector is advertised as utility that is designed to detect and remove malware, adware, spyware and other unwanted files or programs.
-However, these features are not free.
-In order to remove detected threats (or other items) it is required to activate (buy) the Shark PC Protector program.
-It is worth mentioning that most PUAs provide users with fake results, they detect problems, errors and/or threats that are not real.
-Simply said, developers often design programs of this type to trick people into believing that their computers are infected, filled up with unnecessary files or programs and so on, and to extract money from users by encouraging them to get rid of detected issues with a paid (activated) version.
-It is unclear if Shark PC Protector is displaying fraudulent scan results, however, most PUAs certainly do.
-Either way, it is not recommended to trust programs that are distributed with an intention to trick people into downloading or/and installing them.
-Furthermore, it is known that developers often distribute more than one PUA at once.
-To be more precise, it is very likely that Shark PC Protector is distributed together with some browser hijackers or adware.
-Browser hijackers are apps that are designed to promote fake search engines by changing browser settings and collect user-system information such as IP addresses, geolocations, URLs of visited pages, entered search queries and so on.
-Adware is designed to feed users with unwanted advertisements like coupons, banners, surveys, pop-ups and so on.
-When people click these ads, they get redirected to untrustworthy pages.
-In some cases displayed ads are designed to run scripts that start downloads or even installations of unwanted, potentially malicious applications.
-To sum up, we do not recommend to trust Shark PC Protector or any other PUAs.
-We advise to uninstall them and try to avoid having programs of this type installed in the future.
+Shark PC Protector is advertised as a utility that detects and removes malware, adware, spyware, and other unwanted files or programs.
+These features are not free of charge.
+To remove detected threats (or other items), users are required to activate (purchase) the Shark PC Protector program.
+Most PUAs provide fake results and detect problems, errors and/or threats that are false.
+Developers often design these programs to trick people into believing that their computers are infected, filled with unnecessary files/programs, and so on.
+They are used to extort money from users by encouraging them to remove detected issues with a paid (activated) version.
+It is unclear whether Shark PC Protector displays false scan results, however, most PUAs have this behavior.
+In any case, do not trust programs that are distributed to trick people into unwanted software download/installation.
+Furthermore, developers often distribute more than one PUA at once.
+So, it is very likely that Shark PC Protector is distributed together with other browser hijackers or adware.
+Browser hijacking apps promote fake search engines by changing browser settings and collecting user-system information such as IP addresses, geolocations, URLs of visited pages, entered search queries, and so on.
+Adware feeds users with unwanted advertisements such as coupons, banners, surveys, pop-ups, etc. When people click these ads, they are often redirected to untrustworthy web pages.
+In some cases, the ads run scripts that start download and installation of unwanted, potentially malicious applications.
+Do not trust Shark PC Protector or other PUAs.
+We advise you to uninstall PUAs from your system and avoid them in the future.

 |Name||Shark PC Protector potentially unwanted application|